Yakimych/articles/when-typescript-lies/README.md

 # When TypeScript lies... and how to make it honest

-A switch from plain JavaScript to TypeScript at our company about a year ago proved to be one of the most succesfull technical decisions we've made in a while.
+A switch from plain JavaScript to TypeScript at our department about a year ago proved to be one of the most succesfull technical decisions we've made in a while.
 Surprisingly, the productivity boost when working with our frontend code exceeded any expectations.
-In this article, however, I am going to focus on some of the problems that TypeScript does not solve (even though one would think it would), and what we are doing in order to try to mitigate those problems.
+In this article, however, I am going to focus on some of the problems that TypeScript does not solve (even though one might think it would), and what we are doing in order to try to mitigate those problems.

 ## When TypeScript lies &mdash; API responses

-The most obvious challenge when relying on a type system, is to make sure that the guarantees it provides do not break whenever some piece of data comes from an external source, such as from a remote server via an API call.
+The most obvious challenge when relying on a type system, is to make sure that the guarantees it provides do not break whenever some piece of data comes from an external source, such as a remote server via an API call.

 ```ts
 const getUsers = (): Promise<User[]> => {